The Journey of Life: 10 Ways to Embrace Friendship Beyond 60

 Plan a Girls-Only Trip

 Take a weekend and hit the road with your girlfriends.
+You’ll know when the time is right.
 Those kinds of trips create memories to carry us through the times ahead, and that we’ll need to draw from, when our days are filled with dark clouds.

 Avoid the Topic of Beliefs